-From the rescue dog inspirations on the cover, to the custom designed kid-friendly pages, this psychologist recommended journal helps children understand the real meaning of gratitude through guided discovery of things to be grateful for in their lives.
+From the rescue dog inspirations on the cover, to the custom designed kid-friendly pages, this expert recommended journal helps children understand the real meaning of gratitude through guided discovery of things to be grateful for in their lives.
 This 110-page journal helps kids intentionally think, write, and draw about what's good in their days.

 Meet our book cover inspirations Scout and South